24 of the Best Gothic Horror Movies

 Additionally, the attention to detail in the visuals on screen supports Price’s passionate and nuanced performance as Roderick Usher.

 House of Usher is a stunning illustration of how far a horror film can go on a shoestring budget.
-The supporting roles of Mark Damon and Myrna Fahey are good.
+Mark Damon and Myrna Fahey’s supporting roles are good.

 But this picture nevertheless surprises you with its decadent eccentricity and insane conclusion.
 This is one of the best gothic horror movies.